pyocd/pyOCD/CONTRIBUTING.md

 Contributed source code must follow [PEP8](https://www.python.org/dev/peps/pep-0008/) style conventions.

+Significant new code must use type annotations.
+However, until the bulk of pyOCD code is converted to have type annotations, static type checking isn't actual performed by CI.
+Also, it is perfectly ok to fix bugs without annotating the errant module.

 Other formatting requirements:
 - 4 space indents, no tabs are allowed.
 - No trailing whitespace.